Puppy Development Milestones: What To Expect

 Sexual Maturity

 Between 4 to 6 months, puppies typically enter their sexual maturity phase.
 For male dogs, this is the period when they begin to exhibit signs of reaching sexual maturity, which may include mounting and marking behaviors.
 Female dogs may experience their first heat cycle during this time.
-Responsible pet owners should consider or neutering their puppies to prevent unwanted pregnancies and potential health issues associated with intact animals.
+Responsible pet owners should consider spaying or neutering their puppies to prevent unwanted pregnancies and potential associated with intact animals.
 Consulting with a veterinarian regarding the appropriate timing for spaying or neutering is recommended.

 Spaying or Neutering